tidyjava/tidyjava-contents/solving-small-problems-2.md

     - java
     - blogging-platform
 ---
+*This post is a continuation of the previous one.
+[Click here](http://tidyjava.com/solving-small-problems) to read it, if you haven't done so yet.*

 ### Reading Cloned Files

 This should be pretty straightforward.
 It should be enough to use JDK `File` API and read from the `.contents`.
 Let's do this.